 - Gaston Rossignol, aged 18, who settled in America from Caylus, France, in 1910

-- Pierre Rossignol, aged 26, who emigrated to the United States from Lyon, France, in 1919
+- Pierre Rossignol, aged 26, who immigrated to the United States from Lyon, France, in 1919

-- Fernand Rossignol, aged 27, who emigrated to the United States from Paris, France, in 1919
+- Fernand Rossignol, aged 27, who immigrated to the United States from Paris, France, in 1919

-- Marie Louise Rossignol, aged 20, who emigrated to America from Lyon, France, in 1920
+- Marie Louise Rossignol, aged 20, who immigrated to America from Lyon, France, in 1920

 - ...
 (More are available in all our PDF Extended History products and printed products wherever possible.)